 In contrast to non-rechargeable batteries, after a rechargeable battery is discharged, it can be recharged and reused many times.
 Generally, discharge and recharge cycles can be repeated hundreds or thousands of times in rechargeable batteries depending on the technology of the battery.
 The achievable number of cycles (cycle life) varies among technologies and is an important competitive factor.
 All rechargeable batteries experience a small, but measurable, loss in energy capacity with each cycle.
 The industry commonly reports cycle life in the number of cycles a battery can achieve until 80% of the battery's initial energy capacity remains.
-In the rechargeable battery market, the principal competing technologies are Nickel Cadmium, Nickel Metal Hydride and Lithium-ion (including Lithium polymer) batteries.
+In the rechargeable batteries.
 Rechargeable batteries are used in many applications, such as military radios, laptop computers, mobile telephones, portable medical devices, wearable devices and many other commercial, defense and consumer products.

 Three important performance characteristics of a rechargeable battery are design flexibility, energy density and cycle life.
 Design flexibility refers to the ability of rechargeable batteries to be designed to fit a variety of shapes and sizes of battery compartments.
 Thin profile batteries with prismatic geometry provide the design flexibility to fit the battery compartments of today's electronic devices.
 Energy density refers to the total amount of electrical energy stored in a battery divided by the battery's weight and volume as measured in watt-hours per kilogram and watt-hours per liter, respectively.
 High energy density batteries generally are longer lasting power sources providing longer operating time and necessitating fewer battery recharges.
 High energy density and long achievable cycle life are important characteristics for comparing rechargeable battery technologies.
 Greater energy density will permit the use of batteries of a given weight or volume for a longer time period.
 Accordingly, greater energy density will enable the use of smaller and lighter batteries, are capable of providing higher energy density than comparably sized batteries that utilize other chemistries and, therefore, tend to consume less volume and weight for a given energy content.
-Long achievable cycle life, particularly in combination with high energy density, is suitable for applications requiring frequent battery recharges, such as cellular telephones and laptop computers, and allows the user to charge and recharge many times before noticing a difference in performance.
-We believe that our Lithium-ion batteries generally and along cycle life.
+Long achievable cycle life, particularly in combination with high energy density, is suitable for applications requiring frequent battery recharges, such as cellular telephones and notebook computers, and allows the user to charge and recharge many times before noticing a difference in performance.
+We believe that our Lithium-ion batteries generally have high energy density and a long cycle life.